informalsystems/cycles-quartz/docs/neutrond_setup.md

 neutrond keys add admin
 ```

-Now use a faucet or send this address to someone who can give you funds on the tesnet.
+Now use a faucet or send this address to someone who can give you funds on the testnet.

 If you have funds yourself you can simply transfer them: